Saturday, June 6, 1992

 The most objectionable sign of our presence is a degraded trail.
 Conservationists love to point to bicycle ruts and use them as a reason or justification for banning use from suitable riding areas, so never ride when and where you will leave ruts.
 This means carrying your bike across soft spots and walking around mud puddles so you don't widen them.
 This means not riding on rainy days, especially during the spring mud season.
 It is temping to get out on that first beautiful spring day, but this is a time in New England when the trails are fragile.
 Some trails are especially soft and wet when thawing.
 Damage can be done this time of year, and can take a lot of time to repair.

 Don't hesitate to walk or carry your bike in technical or muddy sections.
 Learn cyclocross dismounts, mounts and carrying techniques if you are concerned with efficiency.
-Carry your bike through streams.
+Carry your bike across streams if possible.
 The silt stirred up can smother water critters and their eggs.
-The cross-ruts can also divert the stream to create a puddle.

 Be careful to not widen trails by riding over vegetation alongside the trail.
 Stay in the middle of the trail, and don't be too concerned about avoiding rocks.
 Your mountain bike is designed to go over rough terrain, and sometimes the "line" over rocks is the easier one.
 Keeping your weight on the saddle or over the rear wheel helps lighten the front of the bike so it will roll over rocks more easily, and with a strategic pull on the handlebars, larger rocks won't be an obstacle.